 Vessel Safety Check (VSC)

-If your boat does not pass, no report is filed.
+The courtesy Vessel Safety Check (VSC) is performed at your boat’s location – whether in a slip, at the launch ramp, or in your driveway – by a certified Vessel Examiner (VE), at a mutually-convenient time.
+It usually takes about 30 minutes, depending on the size of your boat.
+Boats that pass the examination are awarded a distinctive VSC Decal that alerts the Coast Guard, NC Wildlife, and other law-enforcement agencies that your boat was found to be in full compliance with all Federal and State boating lawsat the time of the inspection.
+If your boat does not pass a VSC, no report is filed.
 Instead, you are provided a written report that aids you in correcting any discrepancies noted.
 Often, a quick trip to the local marine supply store is all that is necessary to obtain missing safety items and easily pass a re-inspection.
-And if you show your examiner-signed VSC report, you may receive a discount on your missing or discrepant items.
+And, if you show your examiner-signed VSC report, you may receive a discount on your missing or discrepant items.

-© 2017 Cape Fear Sail And Power Squadron
+© 2021 Cape Fear Sail And Power Squadron